wazo-platform/wazo-doc/source/ecosystem/official_devices.rst

 | Paging                                     | N    | N       | Y    | Y    | Y       | Y    | Y    | Y    | NYT     | N    | Y    | Y    | Y    | Y    | Y    | N    |
 +--------------------------------------------+------+---------+------+------+---------+------+------+------+---------+------+------+------+------+------+------+------+

+See also the list of :ref:`community supported Yealink models <yealink-community-devices>`.

 Regarding the W52P (DECT), there is firmware for both the base station and the handset.
 The base and the handset are `probably going to work if they are not using the same firmware version
 <http://forum.yealink.com/forum/showthread.php?tid=2489>`_, although this does not seem to be officially